The Wilds of Shikoku is about a five hundred kilometer walk across Shikoku, the smallest of Japan’s four main islands, in January and February 2019.

 The book is slim and very large — 36 pages, 260 mm × 360 mm — and contains a removable watercolor map of Shikoku by Alice Cleary.

-It is published in a limited edition of 500 hand-numbered, unbound, softcover copies, with hand-screened covers.
+It is published in an edition of 500 hand-numbered, unbound, softcover copies, with hand-screened covers.

 Shipping and delivery

 Your purchase includes a physical copy of the book and the PDFs of the digital edition.
-The book is mailed from Estonia in a tracked envelope.
-Shipping is $5 for Estonia and Hungary, and $15 for everywhere else.
+Shipping is $5 to Estonia and $15 to everywhere else.

 If you live in Hungary, you can save on shipping and support a great indie bookstore if you buy your copy at ISBN Books + Gallery in Budapest.